kindone/cppproptest/doc/Generators.md

                 vecInt.setSize(1, 10); // 3) generated vector will have size >= 1 and size <= 10
 		```

-## Generator Combinators
+## Build Custom Generators with Generator Combinators

-While you can build your own generator manually, it's usually not recommended as there is a better option.
+While you can build your own generator manually defining a `GenFunction<T>`, it's usually not recommended as there is a better option - generator combinators.
-Generator combinators are the toolkit for building a new generator based on existing ones.
+Generator combinators are the toolkit for building new generators based on existing ones.
-They can be chained to create another generator out of themselves, as they receive existing generator(s) as arguments and returns a generator.
+They can be chained to create another generator out of themselves.
 See [Combinators](./Combinators.md) page for the detail.